pellsson/pellsson.github.io/README.md

 # Horrible nightmarish bugs & obstacles

 Piggy-backing on existing NetHack functions.
-If you want to research RNG-manipulation in NetHack, never do this.
+If you want to research RNG-manipulation in NetHack, never call existing nethack functions.
 We pretty soon established it as a forbidden practice. 🙂 I recall a specific occasion when the bot was equipping rings.
 You need to answer *Left* or *Right* if no rings are worn.
 We figured that since NetHack already implements this function, let us just call it to determine what finger to use, less work for us.
 Turns out,  **every** function in NetHack seems to find a way to call `random()`, causing the RNG state to drift.
+*Edit: Or was it armor slot it was trying to deduce?
+Something along those lines.*

 Antholes.
 Truly hate antholes.
 At seemingly complete random, when replaying the ascension the replay would suddenly deviate from the ascended run and collapse like a supernova.
 Restart NetHack and paste the exact same structure again and it works.
 After much code digging and debugging it turns out that what populates an anthole depends on your `ubirthday`, not `random()`.
 As a result, the replay would only work every third second.